Last updated September 22, 2021 at 10:00 a.m.

 - Dance/USA: Informational Papers from the Task Force on Dancer Health

-- Dance Artists’ National Collective’s information session on the PRO Act is available to stream on YouTube, featuring DANC members and guests from American Guild of Musical Artists and Music Workers Alliance.
+- Dance Artists’ National Collective’s information session on the PRO Act is available on YouTube, featuring DANC members and guests from American Guild of Musical Artists and Music Workers Alliance.

 - National Council of Nonprofits: Using the Advocacy Tools You Have